GolaraRFI/OCR/README.md

 3 - Preprocessing numbers:

-  - In this part the information which are numbers are analized.
+  - In this part the information (numbers) are analized.
   - Numbers are analized one by one (zeros and ones are recognized by image processing).
   - Slashs are deleted and numbers between them extracted.